Lessons learned from three years of pursuing a photography side project

-I am a Swiss/French photographer based in Zurich, Switzerland specialized in portraiture, editorial and commercial photography.
-I am also owner of PhotoPulse LLC.
+I’m a Swiss/French photographer based in Zurich, specializing in portrait, editorial, and commercial photography.
+I also own PhotoPulse LLC.

 The value of personal projects